featurist/codesandbox-example-links/README.md

 ### Debug

 At the time of this writing, codesandbox api is sort of short on validation errors.
-So if generated links don't work, you might find some additional debug info being helpful.
+So if generated links don't work, you might find some additional debug info useful.
 Set `DEBUG=codesandbox-example-links` to get some.